Haythemmighri/Haythemmighri/README.md

 I’ve got a bunch of projects, but my favorite is ai_resume_analyzer.

 I’ve built over 50 public repositories, and probably more privately at this point.

-If you want to learn how I do it, check out [my projects and tutorials](#).

 ---